How to Build a Shower Niche (DIY Tutorial)

 Step 6: Waterproof the Shower Niche

 This is the most important step for preventing leaks, and it’s a non-negotiable part of how to waterproof a shower niche.
+Skip it or do it half-heartedly and you’ll have water seeping behind the cement board within months.
+The fix later is a full demo and rebuild, so do it right the first time.

 Applying a liquid waterproofing membrane to shower walls and niche to create a sealed, watertight surface.

-Step 7: Prep the Niche for Tile
+Step 7: Tile the Shower Niche

-• Ensure the waterproofing is fully cured.
+• Confirm the waterproofing is fully cured

-• Check the pitch on the bottom one more time.
+• Check the pitch on the bottom one more time

-• Wipe away any dust or debris.
+• Wipe away any dust or debris from inside the niche

-• Confirm all corners feel solid and smooth.
+• Confirm all corners feel solid and smooth

 Applying the first coat of waterproofing membrane to shower walls during basement bathroom remodel, covering cement board completely.